aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/README.md

 - Comparing Monthly Usage Patterns: A Key to Targeting Casual Riders
 - Top 5 Starting and End Stations
 - Weekly Riding Patterns: Casual Riders vs Members

 ---

-## Data Source

-The dataset was provided by Cyclistic for educational purposes through the Google Data Analytics Capstone project.

----